bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Named_Pipes_API.md

  - User code should expect errors to occur often, and handle as needed.
  - Exact message protocol and transaction behavior depends on the external server handling a specific pipe.
  - If the OS pipe gets broken, the server should shutdown and remake the pipe, as the lua client cannot reconnect to the old pipe (in testing so far).
+ - If passing rapid messages, recommend finding a way to join them together into one, or else have multiple read requests in flight at once, to avoid throttling due to the 1 frame lua->md delay.

 Note on timeouts:
  - If an access times out in the MD, it will still be queued for service in the lua until the pipe is closed.